hornang/oesenc-export/README.md

 # oesenc-export

-A python script to export decrypted data from oesu chart files (or from the legacy *oesenc* format).
-The script pretends to be the o-charts_pi plugin and talks with the decryption service **oexserverd**.
+oesenc-export is a command line tool to decrypt **oesu** chart files. **oesu** is one of the primary chart formats consumed by [OpenCPN](https://opencpn.org). oesenc-export does not perform the decryption itself, but communicates with the **oexserverd** service which performs the decryption.
+This means that oesenc-export must be used on a computer that already has a working chart installation.

-The script has been tested on Windows and Linux.
+The script has been developed and tested on Windows and Linux.

 ## Motivation

 This software is provided with the following purposes in mind:

-* Freedom to deploy your charts on as many devices you have onboard you vessel.
+* For OpenCPN users the freedom to deploy your charts on as many devices you have onboard you vessel.
-* Getting chart data to play with when creating your own charting software.
+* Getting chart data to play with when creating your own chart software.
 * Getting chart data for scientific research.

-*Using unencrypted charts with OpenCPN requires changes to the source code.*
+**Using unencrypted charts with OpenCPN requires changes to its source code.**

-Please support o-charts.org by purchasing your charts there.
+Please support [o-charts.org](https://o-charts.org/) by purchasing your charts there.
 Only use this script for the above purposes.
-Do not share unencrypted chart data with third-parties.
+Do not share decrypted chart data with third-parties.

 ## Prerequisites

+* The chart files you want to decrypt must be purchased and encrypted for your computer at o-chart.org.
 * The [o-charts Plugin](https://opencpn.org/OpenCPN/plugins/ocharts.html)
 * Python 3.8 or higher
 * Python package `psutil`